emigimenezj/eloquent-javascript-notes/NOTES.md

 >
 > But those that do match are called, and their outcome determines what kind of value comes next...
 > - Success: when it returns a non-promise value.
-> - Rejection: whenn it throws an exception.
+> - Rejection: when it throws an exception.
 > - Another promise: when the outcome is a promise.
 > ```javascript
 > new Promise((_, reject) => reject(new Error("Fail")))